Gulai Tempeh (Tempeh Stew)- Pieces of tempeh are cooked in aromatic spices, herbs, and coconut milk. Vegan and gluten-free friendly recipe.

 - Fried shallots crisp bawang goreng

-Place the ingredients for ground spices into a blender and blend into a paste with a bit of water.
+- Place the ingredients for ground spices into a food processor and grind into a paste.
 Set aside

 - Preheat medium to large pot with cooking oil.
 When hot enough, add in the ground spices and other spices and saute for about 5 minutes until really fragrant

 - Add fresh herbs and the chicken broth and bring to a gentle simmer.
 Add green beans and cook for about 5 minutes until soft, but not mushy.
 Add tempeh and coconut milk and bring to a gentle simmer (do not boil) for another 2 minutes.

 - Season with coconut sugar and salt to your taste.
 Garnish with fried shallots crisp and serve as part of a multi-course meal with rice